pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

    .. method:: drawCircle(center, radius)

       Draw a circle given its center and radius.
-The drawing starts and ends at point ``start = center - (radius, 0)`` in a counter-clockwise movement. ``start`` corresponds to the middle point of the enclosing square's left border.
+The drawing starts and ends at point ``center - (radius, 0)`` in a counter-clockwise movement.
+This corresponds to the middle point of the enclosing rectangle's left side.

       The method is a shortcut for ``drawSector(center, start, 360, fullSector=False)``.
 To draw a circle in a clockwise movement, change the sign of the degree.